Cocotte de veau aux herbes. After the long weekend of Turkey and leftovers, cooking something new was fun.

 Finishing it by adding the heavy cream, the sauce will dilute thus adding even more flavor to the meat.

-Careful when bring it out of the oven and cooking it on the stove top because it is hot.
+Careful when bringing it out of the oven and cooking it on the stovetop, remember hot it is.

-Add the veal one at the time and also the herbes .
+- Add the veal one at the time and then add the herbes to it.
 Mix well.
 Add 2 tablespoons of the white wine, cover and place in the hot oven.
 Cook in the oven for 30 minutes.

-Take out the cocotte from the oven and turn over all the veal pieces.
-Return to the over for another 30 minutes at 350 °.
+- Take out the cocotte from the oven and turn over all the veal pieces.
+Cook for another 30 minutes at 350 °.

-Remove the cocotte from the oven and add the rest of the white wine, the juice of the half lemon and the heavy cream.
-Place over the stove over high heat for almost 7 to 8 minutes.
+- Remove the cocotte from the oven and add the rest of the white wine, the juice of the half lemon and the heavy cream.
+Place over the stove over high heat for another 7 to 8 minutes